Skip to content

 Loans are need or non-need based funds that must be repaid with interest and require a loan application.
 Students generally prefer to take out the smallest amount of loans and are usually the last resort.

-Refer to the 2023-24 Financial Aid Guide for a complete explanation of the types of student loans available and steps in applying for them.
+Refer to the 2024-25 Financial Aid Guide (coming soon!) for a complete explanation of the types of student loans available and steps in applying for them.

 Work Study